 Gleb, sound producer (Raumskaya)

-Creativity doesn’t have to fit into any framework, it’s all about freedom.
+Creativity doesn’t have to fit into a framework, it’s all about freedom.
 And if you have a need to talk about your gender in your music, then do it.
 Everyone has their own colors.
 For me, it’s interesting to discover the music of an author through the lens of their personality and vice versa.
 I think music is inseparable from personality.
 And personality is inseparable from gender.
 In many cases, gender is what determines our behavior, our emotions.
-I compose music about my emotions.
-And it’s often therapy for me.
+I compose music about my emotions and it’s often therapy for me.

 Nastya, sound producer (Buranko)